 “Every part of filming this was a highlight for me.
 Especially re-enacting the meetings of the 62 Group, just because it felt so close to me.
 I knew so many people that were really there and, on the frontline, doing that work.
 I think just being in the 60s, like being in Oscar’s hair salon and everything being so authentic was beautiful.
 Driving a vintage taxi and having to drive Vivien into the woods and slap her about was great.
 Everything has been a highlight and it’s a story that I really wanted to be a part of.”

 “I hope audiences love Ridley Road as much as we’ve loved filming it and I think that they will be shocked.
 It will be exciting, it’s a love story, it’s sexy but it’s also frightening.
-It’s a bit of history that people have forgotten and I hope that it makes them look at anti-Semitism and racism and take it more seriously.
-I also hope they remember how near we are, and we were, to having the rise of an anti-Fascist movement in Britain.
+It’s a bit of history that people have forgotten and I hope that it makes them look at anti-Semitism and racism and take it more seriously."

 “People should watch Ridley Road because I think it’s the best of British television.
 It’s classy, exciting, it looks amazing, the actors are great, the story is gripping, its historical, epic, sexy and it’s inspired by a true story.”